-The FTC also announced revised dollar thresholds applicable to the de minimis size criteria applied under Section 8 of the Clayton Act, governing the legality of interlocking directorates.

-Corporations will be covered by Section 8 if each one has capital, surplus and undivided profits aggregating more than \$10,000,000 (as adjusted), with the exception that no corporation is covered if the competitive sales of either corporation is less than \$1,000,000 (as adjusted).
-The revised levels for these thresholds, to take effect upon publication in the Federal Register, are \$36,564,000 and \$3,656,400.
+The FTC has also recently announced revised dollar thresholds applicable to the size criteria applied under Section 8 of the Clayton Act, governing the legality of interlocking directorates.
+Competitor corporations are covered by Section 8 if each one has capital, surplus and undivided profits aggregating more than \$10,000,000 (as adjusted), with the exception that no corporation is covered if the competitive sales of either corporation is less than \$1,000,000 (as adjusted).
+The revised levels for these thresholds also decreased slightly and currently are \$37,382,000 and \$3,738,200.
+These thresholds took effect on January 21, 2021, upon publication in the Federal Register.